Pediatric Dentistry Residency Program

 Program Length and Number of Positions

 The residency is a 24-month program commencing July 1 of each year.
-Currently, seven new positions are offered each year.
+Currently, eight to nine new positions are offered each year.

 Hospital-based certificate program

 The deadline for the PASS application submissions is September 15 of the year preceding matriculation.
 The Program requires a portrait photo (JEPG format) and a $30.00 supplemental application processing fee by September 15.
 All supplemental materials must be submitted directly to the program.
 Please make the check/money order to “Children’s Hospital Colorado Pediatric Dentistry” and write your full name and PASS ID number in the memo section.
 Payment should be mailed to the following address:Children’s Hospital Colorado ATTN:Dickerson, Chelsea 13123 E. 16th Ave., B240 Aurora, CO 80045 Correspondence regarding application and admissions procedures should be addressed to: Dickerson, Chelsea, Children’s Hospital Colorado, 13123 E. 16th Ave., B240, Aurora, CO 80045; (720) 777-4044; firstname.lastname@example.org *All supplemental material must be received by September 15*